 - Josh Feinsilber from Seattle founded Gimkit, a live quiz learning application that allows teachers to create “game kits”.
 The kits quiz students and gives them an award when they have learned and memorized different concepts.
 Participating classes build the Kit by each student contributing a question.

-- A team of high school students in Irvine, California are offering online tutoring during the pandemic to help students struggling with distance learning.
-Alex Yan, Arvin Ding, Annette Yuan and Cindy Duang formed the nonprofit StudySmart Youth Services to offer tutoring in math, one-on-one English conversation practice and coding classes.
+- A team of high school students in Irvine, California is offering online tutoring during the pandemic to help students struggling with distance learning.
+Alex Yan, Arvin Ding, Annette Yuan, and Cindy Duang formed the nonprofit StudySmart Youth Services to offer tutoring in math, one-on-one English conversation practice, and coding classes.

 - At 16, Jeremy Miller started a skateboard manufacturing company, Void Longboards, which he used as a vehicle for helping others and building community while searching for an escape from depression.

 - Three high school students in Australia created Envision Marketplace, a booming e-commerce platform, during COVID-19.
 The platform is set up for students to sell their products online, for a percentage commission.
 Since its inception on August 28 this year, it’s processed more than $7,000 in sales.

 - Shubham Banerjee built a low-cost braille printer using Intel Edison technology to help give blind people an affordable way to read.
 He decided to give away the design and software for free and uploaded building instructions on his YouTube channel.
 In 2014, he established Braigo Labs, naming his mother as President because at the time he was still a minor.